Closure Update: Monday, February 10, 2014

 Special Events at Fort Vancouver National Historic Site

-The following is general information for holding special events at Fort Vancouver National Historic Site.
+The following is general information for holding special events at Fort Vancouver National Historic Site, a unit of the U.S. National Park Service.
 If you are interested in holding a special event in the national park, please contact our reservation coordinator, Eva Dodd, at 360-816-6241 as soon as possible and she or a member of the park ranger staff can directly discuss your proposed activity with you.
 If you are interested in obtaining a permit for commercial filming, please click here for more information.

 The units of Fort Vancouver National Historic Site are home to nationally significant landscapes, historic structures, and settings that can be ideal venues for a variety of special activities such as picnics, ceremonies, and family and group gatherings.